GoekeLab/bambu-singlecell-spatial/README.md

 **3.annotation** - a path to the reference annotation file (.gtf), a txdb object, or annotations object prepared by prepareAnnotations().
 When not provided, de novo transcript discovery is performed. (see [Bambu](https://github.com/GoekeLab/bambu) for more information)

-**4.whitelist** - a path to the `gzipped` cell/spot barcode whitelist:
+**4.whitelist** - a path to the `gzipped` cell/spot barcode whitelist or the name of the barcode list ([single-cell](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-) / [spatial](https://kb.10xgenomics.com/hc/en-us/articles/360041426992-Where-can-I-find-the-Space-Ranger-barcode-whitelist-and-their-coordinates-on-the-slide-)) provided by 10X Genomics.
+It is recommended to provide the correct whitelist as it is used as a reference to filter against low confidence putative barcodes, however you may also run this pipeline without providing it

 <!--- | Choice of argument            | Name of barcodes list in 10x Genomics     |
 |-------------|:----------------|
 | visium-V1      |`visium-v1.txt` (The `V1` in `visium-V1 ` refers to the slide serial number for the Visium platform.
 The serial number may be replaced with the numbers that can range from 1 to 5) |
 | 10x3v3 (default)      | `3M-february-2018.txt.gz`|
 | 10x5v2      | `737-august-2016.txt`| --->

-- If you are unsure which barcode whitelist is appropriate for the run, please refer to the 10x Genomics documentation ([single-cell](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-) / [spatial](https://kb.10xgenomics.com/hc/en-us/articles/360041426992-Where-can-I-find-the-Space-Ranger-barcode-whitelist-and-their-coordinates-on-the-slide-))

-- It is recommended to provide the correct whitelist as filtering was done to remove some spurious barcodes due to sequencing error, but you may also run this pipeline without providing it

 **5.technology** - the long read sequencing platform used to generate the reads [`ONT` or `PacBio`. default:`ONT`]